 The Field Museum

-Free & Discount Days: Hurray for free basic admission for Illinois residents January 27 and 28, the whole month of February and June 20-22!
+Free & Discount Days: Hurray for free basic admission for Illinois residents the entire month of February!
 (You can upgrade to see a special exhibition.)
 Throughout the year, the museum adds discount days for basic museum admission.
+Chicago residents also save $5 on their basic admission ticket every day with proof of residency.
 When you have a day you're itching to get out of the house, check their calendar to see if exploring the Field for free is an optional boredom buster.

-What Kids Love: From Sue the T.Rex and mummies to special exhibits, kids get their curiosity fix at this Chicago classic.
-A kid favorite is Underground Adventures, where they'll get a bug’s-eye view of the world.
+What Kids Love: From Sue the T.Rex, newcomer Titanosaur Máximo and mummies to special exhibits, kids get their curiosity fix at this Chicago classic.
+A kid favorite is Underground Adventure, where they'll get a bug’s-eye view of the world.
 Your crew will magically shrink to 1/100th of your actual size to explore an immersive environment of worm tunnels and soil chambers.
-Children ages 6 to 12 (and their families) can also pack their sleeping bags and go doze with the dinos, when you get to explore the rituals of ancient Egyptian culture after the lights dim.
+Until Apr.
+19, the Fantastic Bug Encounters exhibit gives kids a hands-on opportunity to discover how bugs’ incredible adaptations are changing the world,

 Located at 1400 S. Lake Shore Dr., Museum Campus; (312-922-9410 or fieldmuseum.org).